morris-lab/Capybara/README.md

 baron.meta <- read.csv(full.fpath.meta, header = T, row.names = 1, stringsAsFactors = F)
 ```

+**3. Load the single-cell reference atlas and the corresponding meta data**

+*Note: The meta data of Mouse Cell Atlas contains 6 columns, including Cell.name, ClusterID, Tissue, Batch, Cell.Barcode, and Annotation.
+The annotation is what we used for high-resolution reference construction.*

 ### Identification of tissue correlate in the reference to the sample single-cell dataset